PaoloRibeca/KPop/README.md

 ```
 would process all files present in directory `./Train/058`.

-Note that the script is implicitly parallelised, in that each of the programs used will check for the number of available processors, and start an adequate number of computing threads to take full advantage of them.
+Note that the script is implicitly parallelised, in that both `Parallel` and `KPopCountDB` will automatically check for the number of available processors, and start an adequate number of computing threads to take full advantage of them. `KPopCount` is not by itself parallel, but multiple copies of it will be invoked through `Parallel`.

 At this point, in order to perform the "training" phase, we need to issue the two commands
 ```bash
 $ ls -d Train/*/ | Parallel --lines-per-block 1 -- ./process_classes | KPopCountDB -f /dev/stdin -o Classes
 $ KPopTwist -i Classes
 ```
-The first command will generate
+The first command will generate one combined, representative spectrum for each class in the training set, and subsequently, thanks to `KPopCountDB`, combine the spectra for all the representatives into a database having prefix `Classes`.

 The second command will twist